 Using the definition of subpopulation is important for identifying inequities in health status (and related disparities in medical care, social services, and supports, etc.) among certain groups.
-The needs of the relevant subpopulations should drive the goals and objectives for health improvement activities implemented by clinical care systems, government public health agencies, and multisector partnerships and collaborations.
+The needs of the relevant subpopulations should drive the goals and objectives for health improvement activities implemented by clinical care systems, government public health agencies, and multi-sector partnerships and collaborations.
 This promotes a "system within systems" approach where each of these sectors or organizations can work with a specific subpopulation (e.g., covered members, hospital referral area, or an at-risk group) in the context of a total population within a geopolitical area.
 This approach also accommodates the separate funding, implementation expectations, and data collection systems (often stand-alone) of the various sectors.
-Here is the bottom line: one of the important steps for improving the overall health of the population is to address the health inequities of the subpopulations in greatest need.
+Addressing the health inequities of subpopulations in greatest need can also potentially have a significant impact on health of the total population.

 The term "community" is often used interchangeably with "population" or "subpopulation"; however, that can lead to misunderstandings because there are many possible meanings of "community."
 The boundaries of what defines a community are evolving, particularly in the era of the Internet and social media.
-To avoid confusion, this Guide generally refers to populations or subpopulations rather than communities and does not define "community health" as a separate concept.
+To avoid confusion, this Guide generally refers to populations or subpopulations more than communities and does not define "community health" as a separate concept.
 However, an important aspect of community is the power of relationships and the interconnectedness of people, organizations, and systems within a community.
 Such "system" thinking and focus on relationships are very important to population health improvement work.

 The definition of health used here encompasses a complete state of wellness.
 The World Health Organization established this broader definition and has used it consistently since 1948.
+It can be helpful to recognize that this definition describes an aspirational state, and that resilience and maximizing well-being are important for a given set of circumstances.
 Understanding population health also requires noting the variation in health within subpopulations of people in the total population.
 It includes looking at patterns of health determinants, and the policies and interventions that link health determinants with health outcomes, both within and across populations.